Drassstee/kaggle-titanic/README.md

 nickname: drassstee
 ## Setup
 Python version 3.8 or higher
-requirements.txt does not contain versions for dependencies.
+requirements.txt does not contain versions for dependencies because different Python versions require different versions of dependencies.
-Because different versions of dependencies are needed for different Python versions.
+The problem could be solved with conda and its .yml file, but you would need to install it beforehand.
+Thus, i use simple virtual environment which does not need external installing.
+The virtual environment was not included in repository because its size is too much (it is a bad practice to include it).
 ## How to run
 Both commands below create the virtual environment, install needed dependencies, etc.
 So you do not need to do anything (i am making your life easier).